21st century skills: National Research Council

-In a paper titled "Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century" produced by the National Research Council of National Academies, the National Research defines 21st century skills, describes how the skills relate to each other and summaries the evidence regarding these skills.
+In a paper titled "Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century" produced by the National Research Council of National Academies, the National Research defines 21st century skills, describes how the skills relate to each other, and summarizes the evidence regarding these skills.

 As a first step toward describing "21st century skills", the National Research Council identified three domains of competence: cognitive, interpersonal, and intrapersonal while recognizing that these domains intertwine in human development and learning.
 More specifically, these three domains represent distinct facets of human thinking, building on previous efforts to identify and organize dimensions of human behavior.
 The committee produced the following cluster of 21st century skills in the above-mentioned three domains.